Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: System Model

 \section{System Model}

-Consider a general ISAC over discrete memoryless (DM) MAC as shown in Fig. \ref{fig:channelmodel4mac}.
-Over $n$ uses of such a channel, transmitter $k\in\{1,2\}$ wishes to convey a message $W_k\in[1:2^{nR_k}]\triangleq\{1,2,\cdots,2^{nR_k}\}$ to the receiver over a state-dependent DM MAC while simultaneously estimating the sensing state sequence $S^n_{T_k}$ via output feedback $Z_{k}^n$.
-Here output feedback models the communication echo signal reflected back to the transmitter.
+~Consider a general ISAC over state-dependent discrete memoryless (SD-DM) MAC as shown in Fig.~\ref{fig:channelmodel4mac}.
+Over $n$ uses of such a channel, transmitter $k\in\{1,2\}$ wishes to convey a message $W_k\in[1:2^{nR_k}]$ to the receiver while simultaneously estimating the state parameter sequence $S^n_{T_k}$ via output feedback $Z_{k}^n$.
+Here $S_{T_k,i}$ denotes the estimated state parameter for transmitter~$k$ during channel use $i\in[1:n]$, and output feedback models the communication echo signal reflected back to the transmitter.

-The state-dependent DM-MAC considered in Fig. \ref{fig:channelmodel4mac} is denoted by
+~The SD-DM MAC considered in Fig. \ref{fig:channelmodel4mac} is denoted by